 Shredding sensitive documents can help protect residents against identity theft

-“Shredding junk mail and other documents with personal and financial information is one important way people can protect themselves against identity theft,” Kaufer said.
+“Identity theft is a real threat for everyone, and shredding junk mail and other documents with personal and financial information is one important way people can protect themselves,” Kaufer said.
 “This event gives local families an opportunity to take action to protect themselves against identity theft.”

 Residents are asked to stay in their vehicles upon arrival, where Kaufer or a member of his staff will be of assistance.
 Each vehicle will be limited to shredding three copy-paper-sized boxes of paper.

 In addition to papers, residents also may dispose of faded and worn flags, prescription eyeglasses and sunglasses, hearing aids, and working cell phones and chargers.

 Luzerne County District Attorney Sam Sanguedolce’s office will once again be available to collect unused and unwanted prescription medications.

 The event is for residents only; no businesses, please.
 There is no fee associated with this event; however, those who attend are asked to bring a canned food item to donate to local food pantries.
 No expired food items will be accepted.